andrea-mitridate/PTArcade/docs/inputs/model.md

         parameters = {'a_b' : prior("Normal", mu, cov, size=2)} # (1)!
         ```

-        1. In this case we have chosen a joint 2D normal prior for the model parameters
+        1. In this case, we have chosen a joint 2D normal prior for the model parameters,
         which are grouped in a single two dimensional parameter called `a_b`.

     === "Exponential Priors"